 Applicants who have been accepted by the selection mission take part in a cultural introduction course in the country where they are staying before their departure for Norway.
 The course lasts for four days for adults and two days for children, and it teaches them about Norwegian culture and Norwegian society.
 The teachers are from the same background as the refugees and have experience of living in Norway.

-The applicants are required to report to the police within seven days of their arrival in Norway.
-That is why it is important that the police summon the applicants immediately after they have received the case from the UDI.
-The applicants are not granted a valid residence permit until the police have implemented the decision, nor can they be issued a personal ID number.
+Applicants are required to report to the police within seven days of their arrival in Norway.
+That is why it is important that the police summon the applicants immediately after they have received the case from UDI.
+The applicants are not granted a valid residence permit until the police have acted on the decision, nor can they be issued a personal ID number.

-In selection mission cases, the UDI makes a decision about a residence permit and status before the applicant arrives in Norway.
-The police implement the UDI’s decision and do not carry out arrival registration.
+In selection mission cases, UDI makes a decision about a residence permit and status before the applicant arrives in Norway.
+The police follow up on UDI’s decision and do not register the applicant as a new arrival.

-In dossier cases, the applicant has been granted an entry permit that entitles him/her to stay in Norway until the UDI has decided the question of the applicant’s status.
-The police issue the residence permit and carry out arrival registration.
+In dossier cases, applicants are granted an entry permit that entitles them to stay in Norway until UDI has decided the question of the applicant’s status.
+The police issue the residence permit and carry out the standard registration of new arrivals.

-The Directorate of Taxes receives confirmation of the applicant's permit and the date of his/her arrival in Norway.
-Because the applicant must report to the police within seven days, the Directorate of Taxes will know when the applicant can be issued a personal ID number.
+The Norwegian Tax Administration receives confirmation of the applicant's permit type and of the date of arrival to Norway.
+Because the applicant must report to the police within seven days, the Tax Administration will know when the applicant can be assigned a Norwegian identity number.

-In selection mission cases, the UDI notifies the Directorate of Taxes of the arrival date, and the Directorate of Taxes checks the immigration administration’s computer system (DUF) daily to see whether the cases have been dealt with by the police.
-As soon as the police have dealt with the case, the Directorate of Taxes can issue a personal ID number.
+In selection mission cases, UDI notifies the Tax Administration of the arrival date, and the Tax Administration checks the immigration administration’s computer system (DUF) daily to see whether the cases have been processed by the police.
+As soon as the police have completed processing the case, the Tax Administration can issue a Norwegian national identity number.

-In dossier cases, the UDI notifies the Directorate of Taxes when a decision has been made, and the Directorate of Taxes can issue a personal ID number.
+In dossier cases, UDI notifies the Tax Administration when a decision has been made, and the Tax Administration can issue an identity number.

 Medical cases are given priority.
-In these cases, the Directorate of Taxes issues a personal ID number on the day the applicant arrives in Norway.
+In these cases, the Tax Administration issues an identity number on the same day the applicant arrives in Norway.